 Jo teaches Reception which she finds hugely enjoyable and rewarding.
-She is a keen horse rider and has two horses which she competes on in her spare time.
+She is a keen rider and has two horses with which she competes in her spare time.
 She also does a lot of sailing and motor boating around Poole in the holidays.
 She studied at Exeter University where she completed her BA in Education and then a primary PGCE.
 She enjoys art and craft activities and runs the after school Art Club where lots of lovely things are created.

 Gemma Illidge, BSc